 |July 2016 || |

 Full review.
-Revisions include requirements to:
+Update the policy to include requirements to:

-• conduct New York State and national sex offender registry searches for individuals who are responsible for children
+• Conduct New York State and national sex offender registry searches for individuals who are responsible for children

-• issue a Revocable Permit or Facilities Use Agreement to visitors who use UB facilities for events and programs for children
+• Issue a Revocable Permit or Facilities Use Agreement to visitors who use UB facilities for events and programs for children

-• comply with the State University of New York Child Protection Policy.
+• Comply with the State University of New York Child Protection Policy